dbmodena/radler/README.md

 # RadlER
-A novel solution to produce deduplicated samples from dirty data according to a target distribution
+A novel solution to produce clean samples from data containing duplicates according to a target distribution